How to keep a dog warm outside: 7 tips to keep them safe in cold temperatures

 Specially designed dog boots are a great way of ensuring your pooch’s paws stay clean and dry, but it can take time for some dogs to get used to wearing them.
 While some dogs will happily slip their feet into their booties, others will be more reluctant, so we recommend introducing them gradually.

 Boots can feel unnatural and uncomfortable, but with the right approach, most dogs can get used to wearing them.
-Start by putting a boot on one paw while your dog is inside and look to reward your pup with dog treats.
+Start by putting a boot on one paw while your dog is inside and look to reward your pup with the best dog treats.
 You can then take the boot off and repeat the process so that your dog links the boots with a positive reward.
 Once they’re comfortable with one boot, add another until they’re wearing all four and able to walk around the house.
 After that, you’re ready to venture outside!

 If your forever friend refuses to wear boots, then we recommend you learn how to moisturize dog paws and do this every time your pup comes in from being outside.
 Cold weather can dry out their pads and cause painful cracks, so regularly moisturizing them with a product like Shea Butter or Beeswax can help keep them in tip-top condition.